microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 dependencies are known at development time and resolved at install-time.
 There is no support at runtime to define a Framework dependency based on machine state, user interface or other post-development factors of the developer's choosing.
-Access to Framework package content is also limited access to packaged applications; non-packaged applications cannot use content provided via Framework packages.
+Access to Framework package content is also limited to packaged applications; non-packaged applications cannot use content provided via Framework packages.

 Microsoft-internal task [23447728](https://task.ms/23447728)